cyrus2281/resume/README.md

 ## Experience

 * **AI Integration Software Engineer** at *Solace* (August 2024 - Present)
     * Developing AI powered solutions for Solace's products.
-(To be updated)
+    * Building event driving agentic system.
+    * Building AI platforms that are secure, reliable, and can scale

 * **AI Engineer** at *Masterpiece X* (May 2024 – August 2024)
     * Developed agentic systems to automate the entire proposal writing process.